The Key to Brand Cultivation

 Don’t Be a Copycat

-One of the most common mistakes businesses make while establishing a brand is trying to be the next Apple, or Target or [insert popular brand here].
-While you can model your brand after other successful ones, being the next whatever is like you being your neighbor.
-It’s not legitimate, and it won’t stand up to scrutiny.
+One of the most common mistakes businesses make while establishing a brand is trying to be the next Apple or Target.
+While you can model your brand after other successful ones, you'll likely fall short.
+You need to be authentically your own.

 Do Be Yourself